dgraph-io/dgraph4j/README.md

 same as the `DgraphClient` (show in previous section) class.
 The main differences is that the `DgraphAsyncClient#newTransacation()` returns an `AsyncTransaction` class.
-The API for `AsyncTransaction` is exactly `Transcation`.
+The API for `AsyncTransaction` is exactly `Transaction`.
 The only difference is that instead of returning the results directly, it returns immediately with a corresponding `CompletableFuture<T>` object.
 This object represents the computation which runs asynchronously to yield the result in the future.
 Read more about `CompletableFuture<T>` in the